Information for Providers on Enrollment and Credentialing

 Unlicensed AFL Site Additions

-Contracted providers are no longer required to submit Unlicensed AFL Site The agencies or professionals under contract with Alliance Behavioral Healthcare to provide authorized services to eligible individuals. “>Provider Network email address.
-However, if a Waiver Participant moves to a new Unlicensed AFL at any time, this must be reported to the member’s I/DD A qualified developmental disability professional at Alliance who assists by developing the person-centered Individual Support Plan (ISP), coordinating services, and monitoring to assure quality services are being delivered and that health and safety needs are addressed. “>Care Coordinator immediately so that the member’s plan information can be updated.
+Contracted providers are no longer required to submit Unlicensed AFL Site Enrollment Forms to the Provider Network email address.
+However, if a Waiver Participant moves to a new Unlicensed AFL at any time, this must be reported to the member’s I/DD Care Coordinator immediately so that the member’s plan information can be updated.
 Providers should ensure that claims submitted for payment are consistent with the authorized site to avoid delay in payment.
 An updated contract amendment will be emailed to the applicable Providers.

 Providers are required to continue following the current Out of Network Process for licensed AFLs and/or licensed group homes.